josmithiii/lightning-hydra-template-extended/README.md

 make ddl    # large dataset

 # ===== TRAINING EXPERIMENTS =====

+# Note: MNIST, CIFAR-10, and CIFAR-100 datasets will download automatically when needed.
+#       An arbitrary VIMH dataset similar to CIFAR-100 will be auto-generated when needed.

 # Train a CNN on MNIST to 99.1% accuracy - config specs in ./configs/experiment/cnn_mnist.yaml
 python src/train.py experiment=cnn_mnist